refinedev/refine/documentation/docs/tutorial/4-adding-crud-pages/antd/add-show-page.md

 });
 ```

-To ensure that the related data is only fetched after the blog post record has been successfully retrieved, we can use the `queryOptions` object.
-By setting the `enabled` property to `true` only if the record variable is truthy, we can control when the related data is fetched like below:
+To ensure that the related data is fetched only after the blog post record has been successfully retrieved, we can use the `queryOptions` object.
+By setting the `enabled` property to `true` only if the record variable is truthy, we can control when the related data is fetched, just like below:

 ```tsx
 const { data: categoryData, isLoading: categoryIsLoading } = useOne({